its-jefe/GitHub-README-Generator/README.md

 3. Voila!
 A readme file is generated in the distribution folder.

 Note: Use backslashes after numbers or bullets in lists to avoid auto formatting.
-This below video shows complications of not using backslashes but the README.md from the dist folder shows proper formatting.

 > ex: <br>
 >"1\\.
 This is item one" <br>